builduilabs/2022-12-18-initial-server-render-match/script.md

 } fixed inset-y-0 right-0 lg:sticky lg:h-screen`}
 ```

-CSS class no longer being applied on n+1 renders.
+CSS class no longer being applied after the first render.

 Let's triple check our work with a `debugger`.